 Studies suggest a mere 5 seconds is all it takes to launch your bounce rate up to 38%.

-Note that some bounces are not necessarily due to page load speed as some users hit the next button as soon as one second after arriving on a site.
+Note that some bounces are not necessarily due to page load speed as some users hit the next button within one second after arriving on a site.

 Also very important: Google loves faster sites.
 You could garner an extra boost in rankings simply by speeding up your WordPress site.

-The ideal number is 2 seconds.
+The Holy Grail is 2 seconds.
 However, many WordPress sites cannot achieve this lofty goal.
 It was set years ago before pages became larger and more graphically oriented.
 So aim for it, but don’t be crushed if you don’t quite get there.
-With Google’s Core Web Vitals update, your client’s WordPress site is considered “good” if 75% of the website loads in 2.5 seconds or less.

-You’ve run the tests and determined your client’s WordPress page speed needs some optimization.
-But before you start tweaking, you should know the most common offenders that slow down WordPress.
-WordPress delivers many valuable features, but speed can be hampered by this bounty.
+Before you start tweaking, you should know the most common offenders that slow down WordPress.
+WordPress delivers many valuable features, but speed could be hampered by this bounty.